Bikeman868/react-svg-pie/README.md

 baseline drawing.

 ### `lineSpacing`
 This is the vertical distance between lines of text.
-If you do not set this prop, then the text will be measured with all of the CSS styling applied to calculate the line spacing.
+If you do not set this `prop`, then the text will be measured with all of the CSS styling applied to calculate the line spacing.

 ### `lineHeight`